theforbiddenpool/cheat-sheets/performance/intro.md

 When a photo is taken, extra data, such as the device used, date, and location is also saved.
 This data is extra information we don't need, and increases the photo's size.
 We can use [online tools](https://www.verexif.com/en/) or programs to remove it.

 ## Reducing Download Frequency
-There is a maximum amount of files the HTTP protocol allows to concurrently download from the same domain (depends on the browser).
+In HTTP1, there is a maximum amount of files the HTTP protocol allows to concurrently download from the same domain (depends on the browser).
 By reducing the amount of components a page requires, we reduce the number of HTTP requests we have to make.
 HTTP also has a limit to a file's total size.

+We can minimize our files and combine them into one.
+This no longer applies in HTTP2, since you can request multiple files per connection.

 When using big libraries and frameworks, like Bootstrap or Foundation, we need to ask ourselves if they are really needed.
 Can we use flexbox or CSS grid instead?
 Do we really need jQuery?
 If we must use a library, maybe we can find lightweight ones.

-We can minimize our files and combine them into one.

 # Frontend
 ## Critical Render Path